Table of Contents

 SELECT * FROM User

-For newer versions of C# you can also use raw string literals with string interpolation to build your SQL queries, instead of verbatim string literals.
+For newer versions of C# (11 and later), you can also use raw string literals with string interpolation to build your SQL queries, instead of verbatim string literals.
 See the example below.

 var builder = SimpleBuilder.Create($"""